Green Kale Detox Soup

 This is deep listening.
 It is a process of nurturing ourselves that is constantly growing and evolving.

-If you feel like the Elimination Diet resonates with you then I'd love for you to join us online.
-We host a wonderful and informative online support program so you can let go of the foods that don't serve you, and so you learn more about your health and the foods that make your body sing.
-The elimination diet is not just about eliminating and reintroducing foods, it is about ramping up detoxification so your body can work more efficiently.
+The Elimination Diet is not just about eliminating and reintroducing foods, it is about ramping up detoxification so your body can work more efficiently.
 It is about getting your digestive system back into tip-top shape.
 Let's make sure you have enough stomach acid so you are breaking down your food, signaling your body to absorb key nutrients, and triggering your pancreas to release digestive enzymes.
 Let's make sure you are deeply nourishing yourself with the foods rich in nutrients that calm down inflammation so your immune system is not overreacting.
-It's a functional medicine 101 training course!
+It's functional medicine 101!

-We also have an Elimination Diet book and some online resources for you if you would like to dive deeper.
+We have an Elimination Diet book and more information about the Elimination Diet here if you would like to dive deeper.
 If not, then you always have the all-knowing part of yourself that you can talk with daily.
 Just ask a question and listen for the answer.
 Maybe this nourishing green detox soup recipe will resonate with you.

 PS: The information in this post should not be used to replace the help of a trained Functional Medicine practitioner, functional lab testing, or a prescribed supplement regimen.
 Intuitive eating, deep listening, and the help of a trained professional can all work in conjunction with each other to help elevate your health and wellness to the next level.